UnitexGramLab/unitex-governance/governance.md

 ###### Become a Commiter

-You need to start being a Unitex/GramLab Contributor and be then be nominated as a committer.
-Unitex/GramLab select and elect new committers using the [Apache model][newcommitter].
-You may nominate yourself.
-Nomination should be sent to the [developer mailing list][devel].
+You need to start being a Unitex/GramLab Contributor and be then be nominated as a Committer.
+Unitex/GramLab commiters select and elect new ones using the [Guidelines for assessing new candidates for committership][newcommitter] from the Apache Software Foundation.

 #### Unitex/GramLab Sponsors